 If you return home from a backpacking trip having not acquired at least one new practical skill then you really should re-pack your bag, go back out and try again immediately.
-In India you can easily learn adventure stuff like riding motorbikes & scooters (or drive Tuk-Tuk’s), to scuba diving, paragliding or surfing.
+In India, you can easily learn adventure stuff like riding motorbikes & scooters (or drive Tuk-Tuk’s), to scuba diving, paragliding or surfing.
 Keeping things traditional, there are endless classes for yoga, meditation, massage, cooking, face reading (yep face reading) and henna tattooing.
 You can get outdoors and learn camping & mountaineering (very cheaply) or simply spend some time practicing Hindi, one of the worlds oldest languages.

-Its also a popular place to learn macrame, jewellery design and how to make clothes.
+Its also a popular place to learn macrame, jewelry design and how to make clothes.
 Some people also come back from India and turn these newly acquired skills into careers and change the bijoux ethnique world forever!

-Personally, whilst in India I learned to drive vehicles, yoga, meditation, French (don’t ask…), curry cooking, travel blogging & the secrets of the universe (one for another post).
+Personally, whilst in India, I learned to drive vehicles, yoga, meditation, French (don’t ask…), curry cooking, travel blogging & the secrets of the universe (one for another post).
 Not bad right?

 3. Try new food

 Without a doubt, one of the great pleasures of backpacking is tasting new & exciting foods.
 India has one of the worlds great cuisines and it was the legendary Indian black pepper that first brought the British here 500 years ago and keeps us coming back in our droves to this day.
 The sheer size of the country and its bountiful bio-diversity also means that the delicacies are as rich and diverse as the nation’s peoples but generally, you can expect things throughout India to be on the spicy side.